-GaHIN and the Department of Community Health (DCH) will offer a series of eight webinars in 2021 beginning in January.
+GaHIN and the Department of Community Health (DCH) are offering a series of eight webinars in 2021 beginning in January.
 The topics were selected based upon feedback from respondents to a survey concerning 2020 sessions and top picks for 2021.
 This year's live webinars will feature onscreen presenters.

-You can register for the webinars on the DCH website and also access recordings of past webinars.
+You can register for the webinars on the DCH website and also access recordings of past webinars by registering.
 The 30-minute webinars are held on the fourth Wednesday of each month at 11:30 AM.

 Webinars Available On Demand